brianglass/anastasis/files/monday_matins1.md

 font-family:&quot;Book Antiqua&quot;">I was thrown down by the wickedness of the serpent and I lie on a bed of despair.
 Raise me up, O Christ, who set the paralytic upright with a word.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Buffeted by the blasts of the dragonÂ’s breath and tossed about from every side by the waves of sin, save me as you saved Peter, O Lord, Lover of mankind.</span>
+font-family:&quot;Book Antiqua&quot;">Buffeted by the blasts of the dragon’s breath and tossed about from every side by the waves of sin, save me as you saved Peter, O Lord, Lover of mankind.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;font-style:normal;mso-bidi-font-style:italic">Of the Martyrs</span>